maximehiez/maxime365/src/content/blog/english/2025-01-13-teams-unify-contacts-outlook.md

 ---

 ##### Introduction
-Microsoft recently announced the general availability of the new unified contacts experience in Microsoft Teams and Outlook.
+Microsoft recently announced the *General Availability* of the new unified contacts experience in Microsoft Teams and Outlook.
 This update allows Microsoft 365 users to access and manage the same set of contacts in both apps, providing a more integrated and efficient collaboration experience.

 ---